qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_electrumx.md

 1. Clone the repository.

 **Notes:**
-- This is a fork of the original Electrumx repository (located [here](https://github.com/kyuupichan/electrumx)) which still supports the version of Electrum in Debian's `stable-backports`.
+- This is a fork of the [original](https://github.com/kyuupichan/electrumx) Electrumx repository which still supports the version of Electrum in Debian repos.
 - This is the only source I've found which is signed.

 ```